GRA 6038 Applied Business Ethics

 - Ethics and Investment

 The course will consist of four 3-hour plenary sessions, four 3-hour group sessions and two 6-hour dilemma workshops.
 The plenary and group sessions will present the main concepts and ideas, and provide the students with cases to discuss.
-In the group sessions the students will be devided into 4 groups, while in the dilemma workshops they will be devided into 8 groups.
+In the group sessions the students will be divided into 4 groups, while in the dilemma workshops they will be devided into 8 groups.
 Each student can participate in 12 hours of plenary teaching, 12 hours of group teaching and 12 hours of dilemma workshop activities.

 Please note that while attendance is not compulsory in all courses, it is the student’s own responsibility to obtain any information provided in class that is not included on It's learning or text book.